 How fair is your traineeship recruitment pipeline

-Five Scottish solicitors, granted extended rights of audience by our Council to become solicitor advocates, have been introduced to the Court at a ceremony at Parliament House.
+Eight solicitors have been granted extended rights of audience by the Society's Council to become solicitor advocates, joining seven colleagues introduced to court last week.

 The Society's Council passed a resolution on Ukraine and international rule of law when it met today.
 Friday, 4 March 2022, which condemned the ongoing illegal invasion of Ukraine by Russian forces.

 The Scottish legal sector must be alert to the implications of the current crisis and has a shared responsibility to comply with UK Government sanctions and present a united front against Russia’s violations of international law.